syncfusion-content/uwp-docs/uwp/Image-Editor/Crop.md

 ---
 layout: post
 title: Crop | SfImageEditor | uwp | Syncfusion
-description: This section explains how to crop an image in different ways in the SfImageEditor control for UWP platform
+description: Learn how to crop the the image with apect ratios in syncfusion image editor.
 platform: uwp
 control: SfImageEditor
 documentation: ug
 ---

-# Crop in SfImageEditor
+# Cropping the image with various aspect ratios

 The image editor control gives you an option to crop the image as desired.
 Cropping the image can be done in following two ways: